marina601/discover-malta/TESTING.md

 - To get an accurate report all the pages have been viewed using an incognito window.

 ## All Trips
-  - Pagination next and previous buttons did not have any screen reader accessability
+  - Pagination next and previous buttons did not have any screen reader accessibility
   - Added `<span class="sr-only">next button</span>`
-  - Same issue was detected on the search icon
+  - The same issue was detected on the search icon
-  - The button "More Info" does not have very descriptive text, I have decided not to fix this issue at this point in time
+  - The button "More Info" does not have very descriptive text, I have decided not to fix this issue at this point

 ## Datepicker
   - Datepicker input field did not have any associated label, therefore I have added the label on the "Trip Detail" and the "Bag" pages.

 ## Modals
-  - The trigger button for all modals was using `<a>` element which resulted in uncrolable link, updated the element to a `button`
+  - The trigger button for all modals was using `<a>` element which resulted in the uncrawlable link, updated the element to a `button`

 ## General Images
+  - Have compressed all the images to reduce speeding loading time using [TinyPing](https://tinypng.com/)

-### Cross Browser Compatibility Table
+### Cross-Browser Compatibility Table

 | Pages    | **Google Chrome** | **Edge**  | **Safari**| **Firefox**
 |----------|:-----------------:|-----------:|---------:|-----------:|